SolidLabResearch/WhatsInAPod/content/graph_centric.md

-with SPARQL and QPF interfaces, their direct derivation from the main API leads them to still inherit that API's mismatched constraints on the modeling of permissions, provenance, and trust.
+with SPARQL and QPF interfaces, their direct derivation from the main API leads them to still inherit that API's mismatched constraints on the modeling of policies, provenance, and trust.

 In other words,
 aiming to derive richer views from the main pod API